-Crumbling teeth in a dream can be a visualization of something in your life or yourself that is falling apart—health, self-image, a plan, or a relationship.
+Crumbling teeth in a dream can be a visualization of something in your life or yourself that is falling apart, such as your health, your self-image, a plan, or a relationship.
 The crumbling teeth are a dream metaphor that sums up the dynamics of the situation and your feelings about it.

-Another common connection is found with teeth and loss.
-Losing teeth is something everyone experiences.
-Dreams compare losing teeth with losing something else.
+Losing teeth is something everyone experiences, and dreams compare losing teeth with losing something else.
 For example, losing a molar can symbolize a miscarriage because molars are deeply embedded in the mouth and a fetus is deeply embedded in the womb (and the womb is a dark, moist, enclosed space same as the mouth is).
-The same idea applies to losing a loved one, someone deeply embedded in your life.
+The same idea applies to losing someone who is deeply embedded in your life.
 A loved one dies or a close relationship ends and you dream about it as losing teeth.

 Losing a front tooth can symbolize loss of prestige, status, or reputation.
 Front teeth are part of the face, so losing front teeth means losing part of your face—a dream’s way of saying “lose face.”

-Loss of teeth is associated with changes.
+Losing teeth is associated with changes.
 Losing baby teeth and growing adult teeth are a rite of passage, another way of saying “big change.”
-Dreams can use the connection between changes and losing teeth to symbolize going through changes in yourself and/or in your life.
+Dreams can use the connection between changes and losing teeth to symbolize going through changes in yourself and your life.

 Also consider the connection between losing teeth and neglect.
-You can lose teeth or have issues with them because you neglect to care for them.
+You can lose teeth because you neglect to care for them.
 Even if you take great care of your teeth, you are still aware of the association between losing teeth and neglecting them.
 The association can be used to create symbolism that connects loss with neglect.

 For example, you lose a friend because you neglect the friendship (or they do).
 You lose an opportunity because you neglect to follow through.